balderdashy/sails-docs/reference/application/application.md

 A dictionary of all loaded [Sails hooks](http://sailsjs.org/documentation/concepts/extending-sails/hooks), indexed by their _identity_.
 Use `sails.hooks` to access properties and methods of hooks you've installed to extend Sails; for example, by calling `sails.hooks.email.send()`.
 You can also use this dictionary to access the Sails [core hooks](http://sailsjs.org/documentation/concepts/extending-sails/hooks#?types-of-hooks), for advanced usage.

 By default, a hook's identity is the lowercased version of its folder name, with any `sails-hook-` prefix removed.
-For example, the default identity for a hook loaded from `node_modules/sails-hook-email` would be `email`, and the hook hook would be accessible via `sails.hooks.email`.
+For example, the default identity for a hook loaded from `node_modules/sails-hook-email` would be `email`, and the hook would be accessible via `sails.hooks.email`.
 An installed hook's identity can be changed via the [`installedHooks` config property](http://sailsjs.org/documentation/concepts/extending-sails/hooks/using-hooks#?changing-the-way-sails-loads-an-installable-hook).

 See the [hooks concept documentation](http://sailsjs.org/documentation/concepts/extending-sails/hooks) for more info about hooks.